Skip to main content

 Prepaid Expenses

-You may not think of prepaid expenses as an asset—but they certainly are.
+You may not think of prepaid expenses as an asset — but they certainly are.
 However, converting them to cash is difficult.
 Nonetheless, they are considered current assets on a balance sheet because expenses have already been paid.

 Retirement Investment Accounts

-Retirement investment accounts can be considered liquid assets, but the ability to convert these assets into cash is subject to penalties and taxes in some situations.
-As a result, while this investment can be considered liquid, it is a “last resort” liquid asset in many situations.
+Retirement investment accounts can be considered liquid assets, but the ability to convert these assets into cash can be subject to taxes or penalties in some situations.

 The Best Liquid Assets for Investments